This article was originally published on Feb 12, 2019

 Men with fine or thinning hair should avoid heavy conditioners that weigh down hair.

-However, that’s no excuse to skip conditioner altogether!
+However, that’s no excuse to skip the conditioner altogether!
 After all, without that hydration, hair can become brittle and break off.
 And that’s the last thing you want when your hair is thinning.
 Choose a lightweight conditioner made with hydrating ingredients like aloe vera.

-Do you use hair conditioner?
+Do you use hair conditioner for men?
 Let us know in the comments!